Pager: History

+As prices for mobile phones declined, small form factor phones like the Motorola StarTAC and the Nokia Series 40 line came on the market, cellular connectivity expanded, and digital phones adopted text messaging, most pager customers outside of specialist fields migrated to mobile phones toward the end of the 1990s.
 While Motorola announced the end of its new pager manufacturing in 2001, pagers remained in use in large hospital complexes.
 First responders in rural areas with inadequate cellular coverage are often issued pagers.

-The 2005 London bombings resulted in overload of TETRA systems by the emergency services and showed that pagers, with their absence of necessity to transmit an acknowledgement before showing the message, and the related capability to operate on very low signal levels, are not completely outclassed by their successors.
+The 2005 London bombings resulted in overload of TETRA systems by the emergency services and showed that pagers, with their ability to show a message without transmitting an acknowledgement, and their ability to operate on very low signal levels, still may have an important role in some specific use cases.
 Volunteer firefighters, EMS paramedics and rescue squad members usually carry pagers to alert them of emergency call outs for their department.
 These pagers receive a special tone from a fire department radio frequency.

-Restaurant pagers were in wide use in the 2000s.
-Customers were given a portable receiver that would usually vibrate, flash, or beep when a table became free or when their meal was ready.
-Pagers have been popular with birdwatchers in Britain and Ireland since 1991, with companies Rare Bird Alert and Birdnet Information offering news of rare birds sent to pagers that they sell.
+Restaurant pagers remain in wide use since the 2000s.
+Customers are given a portable receiver that would usually vibrate, flash, or beep when a table becomes free or when their meal is ready.
+Pagers have been popular with birdwatchers in Great Britain and Ireland since 1991, with companies Rare Bird Alert and Birdnet Information offering news of rare birds sent to pagers that they sell.